MeherNarula/Secy_Recruitments_PCLUB-Meher_Narula/PCLUB-MLreadme.md

 - Except for this, I didn't really encounter anything very interesting that good old definitions of the functions in the imported libraries couldn't solve.
 However, I guess it's worth mentioning that the first response of AI tools when asked about a problem is to vectorize the X and y datasets, which makes it, needless to say, into a hydra's head and causes exponential growth in errors , because it then forces you to keep playing around with the format of the data , from numpy arrays, tensors to subsets with half the required attributes not being defined for the type the data is stored in and the functions simply rejecting the format the input data is in .
 All of this makes the idea of throwing your laptop on the wall very appealing , but all you have to do is .... completely start again .

 ### Hyperparameter tuning
--I was convinced I wrote the correct code importing one of the best models , Bayesian , however it kept getting stuck when the function was called , the line where estimator kept giving me errors regardless of what I did and even after hours , I couldnt find the answer  .
+- I was convinced I wrote the correct code importing one of the best models , Bayesian , however it kept getting stuck when the function was called , the line where estimator kept giving me errors regardless of what I did and even after hours , I couldnt find the answer  .
 - I am pretty sure the rest of the commented out code is correct as it is simply a repeat of before .
 -So I leave it commented for now , but I will keep looking for the answer even after submission